-Laura Smith DVSA certified CBT & DAS motorcycle instructor
+Laura Smith DVSA certified CBT, DAS, ERS & Advanced Motorcycle Instructor

 Laura passed her test in July 2012.
-Since then she has done thousands of riding miles, including advanced riding qualifications; both IAM and RoSPA, helped lead tours on the continent with RMT Motorcycle Training and organised UK tours with WOMT.
+Since then she has done thousands of riding miles, including advanced riding qualifications; both IAM and RoSPA Gold.
+She helps lead tours on the continent with RMT Motorcycle Training and organises UK tours with WOMT.

 As a learner, Laura found training relatively straight forward and got through her test fairly easily.
 However, a year after passing her test, she had an accident which changed her perception of riding completely.
 Laura says “I was far too confident prior to my spill, trying to keep up with more experienced riders, thinking it was about ‘having bottle’ than actually having the necessary skills and knowledge.
 Luckily I didn’t hurt myself too badly and came away with superficial injuries and dented pride.
 At the time, I blamed the conditions of the road (I had hit diesel on a roundabout) but it’s only later, when I started to understand advanced riding skills that I realise I could have done a lot more to prevent it from happening.”